Martin Heidegger: Early life and education

-Heidegger was born on 26 September 1889 in rural Meßkirch, Baden, the son of Johanna (Kempf) and Friedrich Heidegger.
+Heidegger was born on 26 September 1889 in rural Meßkirch, Baden, the son of Johanna and Friedrich Heidegger.
 His father was the sexton of the village church, and the young Martin was raised Catholic.

 In 1903, Heidegger began to train for the priesthood.
 He entered a Jesuit seminary in 1909, but was discharged within weeks because of heart trouble.
-It was during this time that he first encountered the work of Franz Brentano.
+It was during this time that he first encountered the work of Franz Brentano, the work of whom is credited as first sparking Heidegger's interest in the question of Being, specifically in regard to Brentano's thesis On the Manifold Sense of Being according to Aristotle.
 From here he went on to study theology and scholastic philosophy at the University of Freiburg.

 In 1911, he broke off training for the priesthood and turned his attention to recent philosophy, in particular, Edmund Husserl's Logical Investigations.
 He graduated with a thesis on psychologism, The Doctrine of Judgment in Psychologism: A Critical-theoretical Contribution to Logic, in 1914.
 The following year, he completed his habilitation thesis on Duns Scotus, which was directed by Heinrich Rickert, a neo-Kantian, and influenced by Husserl's phenomenology.
 The title has been published in several languages and in English is Duns Scotus's Doctrine of Categories and Meaning.

 He attempted to get the (Catholic) philosophy post at the University of Freiburg on 23 June 1916 but failed despite the support of Heinrich Finke.
-Instead, he worked first as an unsalaried Privatdozent then served as a soldier during the final year of World War I. His service was in the last ten months of the war, most of which he spent in meteorological unit on the western front upon being deemed unfit for combat.
+Instead, he worked first as an unsalaried Privatdozent then served as a soldier during the final year of World War I. His service was in the last ten months of the war, most of which he spent in a meteorological unit on the western front upon being deemed unfit for combat.

+Professorship

 From 1919 to 1923, Heidegger taught courses at the University of Freiburg.
 (Note: See his published courses in Gesamtausgabe.
 Early Freiburg lecture courses, 1919–1923.)
-At this time he also became an assistant to Husserl, who had been a professor there since 1916.
+At this time he also became an assistant to Edmund Husserl, who had been a professor there since 1916.

 Marburg

 In 1923, Heidegger was elected to an extraordinary professorship in philosophy at the University of Marburg.
 His colleagues there included Rudolf Bultmann, Nicolai Hartmann, Paul Tillich, and Paul Natorp.
 Heidegger's students at Marburg included Hans-Georg Gadamer, Helene Weiss, Karl Löwith, Hannah Arendt, Gerhard Krüger, Leo Strauss, Jacob Klein, Günther Anders, and Hans Jonas.
 Following Aristotle, he began to develop in his lectures the main theme of his philosophy: the question of the sense of being.
 He extended the concept of subject to the dimension of history and concrete existence, which he found prefigured in such Christian thinkers as Paul of Tarsus, Augustine of Hippo, Martin Luther, and Søren Kierkegaard.
 He also read the works of Wilhelm Dilthey, Husserl, Max Scheler, and Friedrich Nietzsche.

 In 1927, Heidegger published his main work, Sein und Zeit (Being and Time).
-He was primarily concerned to qualify to be a full professor.
+He was primarily concerned in qualifying to be a full professor.
 The book, however, did more than this: it raised him to "a position of international intellectual visibility."